1970s Fase Spiral Table Lamp

 Many companies produced spiral lamps.
 The first one and at least one of the most famous lamps is the lamp designed by Ingo Maurer and produced by his company M-Design.
 Often said that it is a lamp from the 1970s, but it was designed and produced for the first time in the late 1960s.
 His spiral lamp is copied many times, also many variations were made, beware!

 This 1970s Fase spiral table lamp or spring lamp is one of the best made copies or is it a Ingo Maurer lamp made in Spain?
 It is almost similar.
 It has the same dimensions and the chrome mount for the globe is the same.
 Other spring table lamps have a clumsy/plum mount and often a round opal globe.

 The 1970s Fase spiral table lamp appears for the first time in the 1974-1975 catalogue, as you can see below.

 In 1971 Heinz Brenker (pseudonym used by Studio Tecnico Interno Harvey Guzzini from 1958 until 1974) designed a spiral table lamp named Jo-Jo for Harvey Guzzini.
 It was in production from 1972 until 1974.

 Angelo Mangiarotti designed several spiral spring lamps for the Italian Candle in the 1970s.
 Candle is part of Fontana Arte.

 Other producers that made this type of lamps in the 1970s are, amongst others:

-Elco Lite, Woja, Luciano Frigerio, Sciolari Illuminazione, Lumi, Targetti, Laurel, Sonneman, Bonomi Form, Inter Néo, Massive, AV Mazzega and so on.
+Elco Lite, Woja, Luciano Frigerio, Sciolari Illuminazione, Lumi, Targetti, Laurel, Sonneman, Bonomi Form, Inter Néo, Massive, Staff, AV Mazzega and so on.

 Of course also Massive from Belgium produced a spiral table lamp, you can find it over here on Vintageinfo.